GUIDELINES AND APPLICATION

 - Request for Leave Form, complete with your department chair’s signature.
-The Office of the Vice Provost for Academic and Faculty Affairs will seek your dean’s signature.
+The Office of the Executive Vice Provost will seek your dean’s signature.

-- Applicants must secure the signatures of their department chair on the Request for Leave form before submitting the proposal to the Office of the Vice Provost for Academic and Faculty Affairs.
+- Applicants must secure the signatures of their department chair on the Request for Leave form before submitting the proposal to the Office of the Executive Vice Provost.

-- The Office of the Vice Provost for Academic and Faculty Affairs will then request the applicant’s dean to review the application to ensure that the applicant’s school can support the faculty member.
+- The Office of the Executive Vice Provost will then request the applicant’s dean to review the application to ensure that the applicant’s school can support the faculty member.
 Additionally, in the case of applications from RTPC faculty, the dean will be asked to affirm that the proposed research project or scholarly activity aligns with the faculty member’s profile.

 - If the dean approves the proposal, it will be entered into the pool of ASHSS sabbatical applications.
 Dean’s approval indicates acknowledgement that any costs not covered by the Provost’s Office’s funding will be the school’s responsibility.

-The deadline for submitting applications with the department chair’s signature on the Request for Leave Form to the Office of the Vice Provost for Academic and Faculty Affairs is Monday, November 27, 2017, at 5:00 p.m.
-(PST).
-The Office of the Vice Provost for Academic and Faculty Affairs will then forward the application to the applicant’s dean.
-Questions can be directed to email@example.com or (213) 740-6715.
+The deadline for submitting applications with the department chair’s signature on the Request for Leave Form is Friday, November 17, 2023.
+The Office of the Executive Vice Provost will then forward the application to the applicant’s dean.
+Questions can be directed to firstname.lastname@example.org.

 Applications are evaluated by a multidisciplinary faculty panel and approved by the Provost.
 Because of limited resources, not all proposals can be funded.
 To the extent possible, sabbaticals will be distributed across academic units.

-In reviewing ASHSS sabbatical requests, faculty panels consider:
+In reviewing ASHSS early sabbatical requests, faculty panels consider: